bregman-arie/system-design-notebook/README.md

   * How much users are expected to access the system?
   * How often the users access the system?
   * Where the users access the system from?
 * Are there any constraints?
+* Ask for clarifications if needed.
+Sometimes instructions or requirements are vague on purpose.

+#### What to say at the beginning of the discussion on a system design

+* List the required features of the system
+* State problem you expect to encounter
+* State the traffic you expect the system to handle

+### What you might want to state during the design or the discussion

+* At each decision made about the system design, state what are the cons and pros of such decision

 ## Credits